susanBuck/dwa15-section-faqs/w3/README.md

 * Create a new Route that goes to /blade
 * Pass an associative array of data values to a custom template
-* Create a master template that will @yeild a section of data.
+* Create a master template that will @yield a section of data.
 * Try each of the structures above
 	- Loop through the array of values
 	- Output a single item in the array, making sure to check if that item is set